gitultra75848/catpfetch/README.md

 If you want to run it without using `python3 catpfetch.py` you can edit your shell's config file.

-Open your ~/.zshrc OR ~/.config/fish/config.fish file in your preferred editor.
+Open your ~/.config/fish/config.fish file in your preferred editor.

 Add this line to it:
 `alias catpfetch="python3 ~/catpfetch/catpfetch.py`